 The cons to nonjudicial foreclosure include:

 Sometimes, even if the deed of trust or mortgage contains a power of sale provision, the lender may choose to pursue foreclosure through the courts.
-Lenders often choose the judicial route if there are title issues, a flaw in the security instrument, or to pursue a deficiency judgment since, in some states, it cannot obtain a deficiency judgment unless a judicial foreclosure is pursued.
+Lenders often choose the judicial route if there are title issues, a flaw in the security instrument, or to pursue a deficiency judgment because, in some states, it cannot obtain a deficiency judgment unless a judicial foreclosure is pursued.